21. Context: The Active Cognitive Field

 Option 2: Naive Full Context Ingestion

-Option 3: Hybrid CAG with Prefix Caching (Unified RunContext)
+Option 3: Hybrid CAG with Prefix Caching and Iterative Aggregation

-Utilizing a strictly ordered prompt structure to maximize KV Cache capabilities alongside a typed dependency injection system. - Pros: - Near-Instant Response: Once the static "floor" (Identity/Codex) is processed, subsequent queries are served in milliseconds via cache reuse. - Holistic Understanding: The Agent retains the full semantic relationship of the data within the Agents (ADR 20) framework. - Sovereign Safety: Permissions and hardware reality are baked into the context, ensuring the mind is grounded in the laws of the machine.
+Utilizing a strictly ordered prompt structure to maximize KV Cache capabilities, and iterating over large datasets in focused chunks (chapter-by-chapter). - Pros: - Near-Instant Response: Once the static "floor" (Identity/Codex/Base Prompt) is processed, subsequent queries and snippet loops are served in milliseconds via cache reuse. - Attention Exactness: By looping chapter-by-chapter against a cached base prompt, the attention mechanism remains highly focused, yielding superior extraction, comparison, and synthesis. - Sovereign Safety: Permissions and hardware reality are baked into the context, ensuring the mind is grounded in the laws of the machine.

 Decision Outcome